Fritzl case: Captivity

 After completing compulsory education at the age of 17, Elisabeth started a course to become a waitress.
 In January 1983 she ran away from home and went into hiding in Vienna with a friend from work.
 She was found by police within three weeks and returned to her parents in Amstetten.
 Elisabeth re-joined her waitress course, finished it in mid-1984 and was offered a job in Linz.

-On 28 August 1984, after Elisabeth had turned 18, Fritzl lured her into the basement of the family home, saying that he needed help carrying a door.
+On 28 August 1984, Fritzl lured her into the basement of the family home, saying that he needed help carrying a door.
 In reality, he had been converting the basement into a makeshift prison chamber.
 The door was the last thing he needed to seal it.
-After Elisabeth held the door in place while Fritzl fitted it into the frame, he held an ether-soaked towel on her face until she was unconscious, then moved her into the chamber.
+After Elisabeth held the door in place while Fritzl fitted it into the frame, he held a Diethyl ether-soaked towel on her face until she was unconscious, then moved her into the chamber.

 After Elisabeth's disappearance, Rosemarie filed a missing persons report.
 Almost a month later, Fritzl handed over a letter to the police, the first of several that he had forced Elisabeth to write while she was in captivity.
-The letter, postmarked in Braunau, stated that she was tired of living with her family and was staying with a friend.
+The letter, postmarked in Braunau am Inn, stated that she was tired of living with her family and was staying with a friend.
 She warned her parents not to look for her or she would leave the country.
 Fritzl told police that she had most likely joined a cult.